 The lady palm fits comfortably into your bedroom or living room corner, where it can receive intense light.
 All it needs is regular watering and little pruning.
 It’s not prone to severe pest or diseases problems either.

 It has a gorgeous palmate foliage that gives you the jungle vibe needed indoors.
 It is also an air purifier and is a very hardy palm that we are sure will not let die.
 Provide your palm with bright light, feeding, and watering, and it will be a happy plant.

-Otherwise known as baby rubber plant, this species has rich green leaves that needs too much upkeep.
+Otherwise known as the baby rubber plant, this species has rich green leaves that need too much upkeep.
 Still, you can brighten up any space with this indoor plant.
 It takes up little space as it remains compact and pretty.
 The best part is it does not give you loads of trouble.